mohammedkh95/Python/projects/Python EDA/Job posting/readme.md

-This is another project where soley focused on data pre-processing only.
+This is another project where I soley focused on data pre-processing only.